-This post will focus on a few changes to keep in mind as you transition from building three statement models with annual periods to three statement models with monthly periods.
-Download monthly three statement model (work in progress – updates to come).
+This post will focus on a few changes to keep in mind as you transition from building three statement models with annual periods to three-statement models with monthly periods.
+Download Monthly Three-Statement Model (work in progress – updates to come).

-If you are new to building models, or lack experience with three statement models, we recommend getting started with an annual three statement model before proceeding with this content (please see the Integrated Financial Statement Model video series for an introduction).
+If you are new to building models, or lack experience with three statement models, we recommend getting started with an annual three-statement model before proceeding with this content (please see the Integrated Financial Statement Model video series for an introduction).